Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/deployment/_index.md

 Development of addons can be done a local development machine, as described in this documentation.
 However when development has finished, the addon files need to be packaged into a single archive file and deployed to the system access point, so that it can run without the development machine.
-This archive can then also be used by the end-user to install the addon directly to the SysAP.
+This archive can then also be used by the end-user to install the addon directly to the System Access Point.

 ### Build an addon archive

-Before uploading/deploying the addon to the SysAP, it must be built into an addon archive file.
+Before uploading/deploying the addon to the System Access Point, it must be built into an addon archive file.
 For this, the `free-at-home-cli` command line tool is provided:

 ```shell